lady-h-world/My_Garden/reading_pages/Garden_Market/customized_pipeline5.md

 ### Customized Airflow Pipeline

-Airflow came out 2 years later than Luigi, but it is more popular now because of its scalability, visualization and flexibility in building the workflow.
+Airflow came out 2 years later than Luigi, but it is more popular now because of its scalability, visualization and flexibility in building the workflows.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/notes/airflow_dag.png" width="766" height="79" />